 Afterpay has its critics and has increasingly come under regulatory scrutiny as they scale their BNPL credit business up.
 In a challenging economic environment where consumers are likely to take on more debt, the need for regulation becomes more and more paramount, especially for a product like BNPL that falls outside of the legal definition of a loan in markets like the U.S. Class action lawsuits, as we recently saw launched in the U.S., are part of the risks of being in a grey area of the market.

-But BNPL companies like Afterpay found their early adopters in Millennials and GenZ, two generations that are becoming more and more adverse to the debt and the fee-soaked models of traditional banking.
+But BNPL companies like Afterpay found their early adopters in Millennials and GenZ, two generations that are becoming more and more adverse to debt and the fee-soaked models of traditional banking.
 Creating snazzy mobile interfaces is only one part of the solution.
-And while switching primary bank accounts can be a big process, there will not be any love lost between the young generations and incumbent banks.
+And while switching primary bank accounts can be a big process, there will not be any love lost in the younger generations between the young generations and incumbent banks.

 By 2025, the Millennial generation will be bigger than the Baby Boomers, and Gen Z will be where the Millennials were a few years ago – the big influence in the market.
 There are big differences between the two generations, especially when it comes to money.
 But they are aligned in the overall direction they expect the financial services market to move in the future.

 And as we saw since the onset of the pandemic, incumbent megabanks can lose market share in a hurry if the right products exist in the market as happened in the U.S.